 The administration of opioids may obscure the diagnosis or clinical course of patients with acute abdominal conditions.

 Special Risk Patients:

-Hydromorphone hydrochloride suppresses the cough reflex; as with all narcotics, caution should be exercised when hydromorphone hydrochloride is used postoperatively and in patients with pulmonary disease.
+Hydromorphone hydrochloride suppresses the cough reflex; as with all opioids, caution should be exercised when hydromorphone hydrochloride is used postoperatively and in patients with pulmonary disease.

 Usage in Ambulatory Patients: